B3B3K/stepBystepGame/README.md

 ```
 # TO DO LIST:
 ---
-1. add side switch for controlling
+1. add side switch for controlling -->>
+1.5. now works with one button
-2. oled should be 64*32
+3. oled should be 64*32 (made it)
-3. made targets, ball and scrolling thing 1px height
+4. made targets, ball and scrolling thing 1px height
+4.5 now enemy and target is your time
-4. make a physics
+6. make a physics
+6.5 why?
-5. FINISH THE GAME
+8. FINISH THE GAME (made it)

 #FIRST VERSION:
 ---